Appointment: Full-time (40 hours per week); 12 months

 Lyndsay Volpe-Bertram, PsyD, ABPP (C), Director of Clinical Training, Supervisor

-Education: PsyD in Clinical Psychology from the Chicago School of Professional Psychology, Chicago Campus.
-Pre-doctoral internship at the Youth Opportunity Center in Muncie, IN; post-doctoral experience at Child Focus, Inc. in Cincinnati, OH.
+Education: PsyD in clinical psychology from the Chicago School of Professional Psychology, Chicago Campus.
+Predoctoral internship at the Youth Opportunity Center in Muncie, Indiana; postdoctoral experience at Child Focus, Inc. in Cincinnati, Ohio.

 Theoretical Orientation: Cognitive-behavioral